 I don’t do politics and don’t push my beliefs or feelings on to other people so I can’t imagine publicly protesting about any issue.

 Are you involved with any charities?

 How did you feel the very first time you walked onto the HMP Larkhall set?

-Bad Girls the Musical has just been on in Leeds.
-What do you think about it moving from the small screen to the stage?
+Bad Girls the Musical has just been on stage in Leeds.
+What do you think about Bad Girls moving from the small screen to the stage?